Gian Francesco Malipiero

 People Also Ask

 Italian composer, musicologist, music teacher and editor, born March 18, 1882 in Venice, Italy, died August 1, 1973 in Asolo, Treviso, Italy.
-His musical production is vast and extended to every genre...
+His musical production is vast and extended to every genre.
+He is one of the musicians who participated as p...
 Read the full biography on this page.

-You can find Gian Francesco Malipiero vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Gian Francesco Malipiero vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.